The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: Introduction and overview

 \subsection{Acknowledgements}

-The author is grateful to Birgit Richter for discussing some of the background of this paper and for her encouragement to carry out this project.
-Further, the author would like to thank Walker Stern for numerous discussions on model categories and higher structures, Lukas Müller for discussions about smooth spaces and the string group, as well as Dan Christensen, Enxin Wu, Daniel Berwick-Evans, Pedro Boavida de Brito, and Dmitri Pavlov for insightful comments on an earlier version of this paper.
+The author is grateful to Birgit Richter for her encouragement to carry out this project.
+Further, the author would like to thank Walker Stern and Lukas Müller for numerous discussions, as well as Dan Christensen, Enxin Wu, Daniel Berwick-Evans, Pedro Boavida de Brito and Dmitri Pavlov for insightful comments on an earlier version of this paper.
+Finally, the author is grateful to the anonymous referee, whose very careful reading and detailed comments improved this paper notably.
 The author was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy---EXC 2121 ``Quantum Universe''---390833306.